How we know it works

 Five years after graduating, Baccalaureate Scholars typically earn two times what their families made when they entered college, with an average salary of nearly $100K.

-Career & Technical Scholarship recipients surveyed report that within nine months of earning their credential, they earned more than double of what their family made when they entered college, making an average salary of almost $56K within one year of graduating.
+Career & Technical Scholarship recipients surveyed report that within nine months of earning their credential, they earned more than double what their family made when they entered college, making an average salary of almost $56K within one year of graduating.

 WSOS changes lives.